2019-2020 Community Grant Recipients

 Provides a patient relief fund to help with counseling, transportation and other financial needs associated with women undergoing cancer treatment.

 How to Apply for Community Grants

-To apply for Komen Upstate New York Affiliate grants, you are required to use GeMS, a complete online grant management system.
-The GeMS Application User Manual provides detailed steps and instruction on how to apply for a grant using our grants electronic management system (GeMS).
+To apply for Komen Upstate New York Affiliate grants, you are required to use the Susan G. Komen® grants portal, a complete online grant management system.
+The Applicant User Manual provides detailed steps and instruction on how to apply for a grant using the Komen grants portal.

-Applicants interested in participating in the Grantmaking Workshop can contact email@example.com for additional information.
-Organizations must initiate their application in GeMS by December 6, 2018.
+Applicants interested in participating in the Grantmaking Workshop can contact firstname.lastname@example.org for additional information.
+Organizations must initiate their application in the grants portal by December 5, 2019.

 Komen Upstate New York also offers a Small Grant (SG) Program that funds projects costing less than $5,000.
 Funds are only awarded to non-profit organizations and can be applied for throughout the year.

 Currently Funded Small Grants | Apply for a Small Grant